 Tuesday, October 14 - Sunny and warm.
 H:77 L:47.
 Received an LoTW confirmation today for a 12m contact made with SE100SSA, a Swedish special event station.
 The Swedish Amateur Radio Association, SSA, was founded September 10, 1925.
 To commemorate this and more than 100 years of amateur radio in Sweden, eight special event callsigns were activated from September 10 to October 12, 2025 and one of those was SE100SSA.
 Pleased to have that special one in the log.

-Monday, October 13 - It's harvest time in the Heartland and the crops are quickly disappearing from the fields as the streak of good weather is leaving farmers with no excuse to get the season wrapped up.
+Monday, October 13 - It's harvest time in the Heartland and the crops are quickly disappearing from the fields as the streak of good weather is leaving farmers with no excuse not to get the season wrapped up.

 A futile 30 minutes spent this morning calling the E51MWA North Cook Islands operation.
 They had a good signal here on 17 CW but I struck out.
 There should be future opportunities as the operation is planned to run until the 20th of this month.
 After that I set the K4 to five watts and worked N9ANA, KZ9V, KB3EOF, and AF0AJ all doing the POTA thing on 40 CW.
 My total unique park count is 960.